 Ultrasonic Density Meters: Measure the density of gases by analyzing the speed of sound through the sample.

-For routine measurements, graduated cylinders, top-loading balances, and simple hydrometers are often used for routine density measurements where high accuracy is not critical.
+For routine measurements, graduated cylinders, basic top-loading balances, and simple hydrometers are frequently used where minor margins of error are acceptable and fast results are needed.

 Factors to Consider When Choosing a Density Measurement Instrument